 This route takes passengers from the downtown area to the Xinghai Scenic Area including the Xinghai Square, Exhibition Center, Xinghai Park and the famous bathing area.

 Route: Railway Station --> Shengli Qiao -->Minsheng Jie --> Minzhu Square --> Sanba Square --> Erqi Square --> Si'ergou

 This is highly recommended for tourists who are enjoy lush lawns, European style buildings, musical fountains and various charming squares.

-The Pearl Card (Ming Zhu Ka) is a public transportation IC card.
+Note: The Pearl Card (Ming Zhu Ka) is a public transportation IC card.
 Some taxis accept this kind of IC card as a way of payment.